Understand HDFS Feature – Fault Tolerance

 Suppose there is a user data named FILE.
 This data FILE is divided in into blocks say B1, B2, B3 and send to Master.
 Now master sends these blocks to the slaves say S1, S2, and S3.
 Now slaves creates replica of these blocks to the other slaves present in the cluster say S4, S5 and S6.
 Hence multiple copies of blocks are created on slaves.
 Say S1 contains B1 and B2, S2 contains B2 and B3, S3 contains B3 and B1, S4 contains B2 and B3, S5 contains B3 and B1, S6 contains B1 and B2.
 Now if due to some reasons slave S4 gets crashed.
 Hence data present in S4 was B2 and B3 become unavailable.
 But we don’t have to worry because we can get the blocks B2 and B3 from other slave S2.
 Hence in unfavourable conditions also our data doesn’t get lost.
 Hence HDFS is highly fault tolerant.

-In legacy systems like RDBMS, all the read and write operation performed by the user, were done on a single machine.
+In legacy systems like RDBMS, all the read and write operation performed by the user, was done on a single machine.
 And if due to some unfavourable conditions like machine failure, RAM Crash, Hard-disk failure, power down, etc the users have to wait until the issue is manually corrected.
 So at the time of machine crashing or failure, the user cannot access their data until the issue in the machine gets recovered and becomes available for the user.
 Also in legacy systems we can store data in the range of GBs only.
 So in order to increase the data storage capacity, one has to buy a new server machine.
 Hence to store a huge amount of data one has to buy a number of server machines, due to which the cost becomes very expensive.

 - Internals of HDFS Data Read Operation, How Data flows in HDFS while reading the file